wincenzo/lottery/README.md

 # lottery
-Just drawing numbers for lottery.
+Just an excercise with python drawing numbers for lottery.